crisperdue/prooftoys-site/content/basic-solutions.md

 )'></div>

-**The steps.** A proof consists of a sequence of steps connected by inference rules, each producing a new step, often with other steps as inputs.
+**The steps.** A proof consists of a sequence of steps connected by inference rules, each producing a new step.
 In this proof we have:

-1. "Consider" -- we start by "considering" the expression that computes the result that hopefully is equal to the input, <s>x</s>.
+1. "Consider" -- we start by "considering" the expression in the problem statement.
+Just under the hood, the full statement here is that <s>1001 * x / 7 / 11 / 13 = 1001 * x / 7 / 11 / 13</s>, and
-   A Prooftoys step is always a true statement.
-You can "consider" an arbitrary term, which can have any kind of value, for example numeric as here, or boolean, or any other kind.
+   this is true because anything is equal to itself.
 The full content of the step is a statement that the term is equal to itself.
+This step was created using the menu, selecting "consider", and typing in `1001 * x / 7 / 11 / 13`.

      *Viewing the whole step.* If you hover the mouse over the small blank space between the step number and the expression for this